Neumi/open_echo/documentation/getting_started/web_interface.md

 openecho web
 ```
 Then go to http://localhost:8000.
 The first connection will be redirected to /config to set up the connection, then you should see your echoes.

----
-Want to stay updated, have questions or want to participate?
-Join my [Discord](https://discord.com/invite/rerCyqAcrw)!

-Or write an issue.
-Thanks!